sksdsk/project-find-shortest-paths/README.md

 # PATH_4

+**About**

+This uni project is a collaborative effort involving 9 participants, focusing on software engineering and agile development processes.

 **Background**

 In the world of modern industry, a streamlined and optimized material transport process not only reduces operational costs but also enhances overall productivity.
 Hence, a robust shortest path algorithm could be required by plant managers to improve production efficiency.
 This project aims to develop a